Mickddv/Portfolio/README.md

 - Unsolved problems: ?

-- Your biggest wins and challenges: Searching the web to learn how to add animation to my site.
-Finding free animation tools that anyone can use from MIT.
+- Your biggest wins and challenges: Searching to find out how you can add animation to a site.
+Finding free animation tools that anyone can use from MIT (https://daneden.github.io/animate.css/).

 - Screenshots of the snippets of code you used to solve particularly interesting problems think code highlights: